The ribbing attachment on a domestic knitting machine is not just for hems and necklines – there’s so much more you can do with it!

-On this course you will:
+During the course you will:

-What will you gain?
+What will I gain?

-Tutor profile: Dr Jane Taylor has been teaching knitwear design for 17 years, initially at UWE in Bristol and more recently at NTU.
+Tutor Profile: Dr Jane Taylor has been teaching knitwear design for 17 years, initially at UWE in Bristol and more recently at NTU.

 She moved up to Nottingham in 2010 to embark on an MA course at NTU, impressed by the universities’ extensive knitwear resource - and never left, going on to do a PhD.